SachinMali/aem-eventing-journaling/README.md

 # AEM Eventing - Journaling - Adobe I/O Events

-Review your AEM Events Journal data by providing Adobe Developer Console Project details.
-By double-clicking on an AEM event row, you can view the complete event payload.
+Review your [first batch of AEM Events](https://developer.adobe.com/events/docs/guides/api/journaling_api/#fetching-your-first-batch-of-events-from-the-journal) from the journal by providing Adobe Developer Console Project details.
+Once loaded, you can view the complete event payload by double-clicking on an AEM event row.

 ## How to use